Nigeria

 Regulatory Authority

 The Petroleum Industry Act assigns significant regulatory powers to the Commission and the Authority.
 The Commission has regulatory authority over gas flaring and venting in upstream oil and gas production.
-The Authority regulates activities midstream and downstream of oil and gas production, including previously flared gas.
+The Authority regulates activities midstream and downstream of oil and gas production, including flared or vented gas.

 The Federal Environmental Protection Agency regulates air quality and other environmental emissions, including in the oil and gas industry.
 The National Environmental Standard and the Regulations Enforcement Agency ensure compliance with international treaties in the oil and gas sector.